handy-common-utils/dev-dependencies/jest/README.md

 ### 2. Copy common configuration files

-For new projects, you may want to copy some common configuration files to start with.
+For new projects, you may want to copy these common configuration files to start with.
 Here's the command line for copying those files:

 ```